-Format Semestered We have seven brand new science labs, each equipped with a bank of computers and state of the art data acquisition software.
+We have seven brand new science labs, each equipped with a bank of computers and state of the art data acquisition software.

-Our Specialist High Skills Major Program is offered for students wishing to pursue careers in Communications Technology, Arts and Culture, Hospitality and Health Care.
-In 2012-2013, we recently added Specialist High Skills Major Programs in Construction and Sports Leadership.
+Our Specialist High Skills Major Program is offered for students wishing to pursue careers in Information Communications Technology, Arts and Culture, Health Care, Construction and Sports.